Astro Features

 Health Dashboard

 Monitor data product health across all deployments from a unified dashboard.
-See which products are late or stale, who owns them, and when they were last updated—all at a glance.
+You can see which products are late or stale, who owns them, and when they were last updated at a glance, while tracking operational metrics like Dag runtimes, task failures, and SLA compliance across your entire Airflow ecosystem.

 Enterprise